Confluence Data Center does not start due to Spring Framework error

 java.util.concurrent.CompletionException: org.springframework.beans.factory.BeanCreationException: Error creating bean with name 'tenantedTransactionManager' defined in class path resource [databaseSubsystemContext.xml]: Invocation of init method failed; nested exception is org.springframework.beans.factory.BeanCreationException: Error creating bean with name 'tenantedLocalSessionFactoryBean5' defined in class path resource [productionDatabaseContext.xml]: Invocation of init method failed; nested exception is java.lang.IllegalStateException: premature SessionFactory initialisation, Hibernate properties have not yet been persisted in confluence.cfg.xml

-or during installation after a restart
+Or this one, during installation after a restart:

 2016-11-30 12:23:12,241 ERROR [http-nio-8090-exec-3] [confluence.util.profiling.ConfluenceSitemeshErrorDecorator] renderInternal Failed to render error decorator.
 Falling back to using no decorator